Outshynd/pkmn-auto-hatcher/README.md

 ## Overview

+This project is outdated and is **no longer actively being developed**.
+I can answer questions related to this project but further changes to this repository are no longer being made.
+This is as a result of [my new version of this project](https://github.com/ironandstee1/swemu-plus-plus) which improves on this one in almost every way but is only compatible with ATMega32u4 boards.
+This new project has all the scripts shown here with more optimization and a handful of new ones as well.

 Automatically hatches pokemon in sword and shield with the aim of allowing users to farm shinies overnight.

 Scripts are currently complete for the following: